-In our interview, Taylor defines full-stack development, talks about what she loves about her job, and shares some tips for aspiring full-stack developers who are just starting out.
-If you’re interested in becoming a full-stack developer, our new Full-Stack Engineer Career Path is designed to prepare you with everything you need to get an entry-level job in full-stack development.
+In our interview, Taylor defines full-stack development, talks about what she loves about her job, and shares some tips for aspiring Full-Stack Developers who are just starting out.
+If you’re interested in becoming a Full-Stack Developer, our Full-Stack Engineer career path is designed to prepare you with everything you need to get an entry-level job in full-stack development.

-When we refer to the stack, Taylor explains, we refer to “all the different applications that are communicating with one another and all the different programs that are working with each other to take a request from a user’s browser or mobile phone and all the APIs and servers and databases that are talking to one another to respond to that request.”
+Before you can understand what a Full-Stack Developer is, you’ll need to know what we mean when we say “stack.”
+As Taylor explains, the term refers to “all the different applications that are communicating with one another and all the different programs that are working with each other to take a request from a user’s browser or mobile phone and all the APIs and servers and databases that are talking to one another to respond to that request.”

-“A full-stack engineer is a software developer that’s writing code not only for the user’s front-end web applications or mobile applications, but they’re also writing API code that sits in the middle, they’re writing server code that sits in the back, and they’re also connecting and communicating with databases.”
+With that in mind, a Full-Stack Engineer is “a Software Developer that’s writing code not only for the user’s front-end web applications or mobile applications, but they’re also writing API code that sits in the middle, they’re writing server code that sits in the back, and they’re also connecting and communicating with databases,” Taylor says.

-How does a full-stack developer different from a front-end or back-end developer?
-Essentially a full-stack developer does both front-end and back-end development.
-But that’s not all.
-“They also understand how those pieces work together, and they’re able to create the communication that exists between those two sides,” says Taylor.
-“A full-stack developer is not just looking at front-end and back-end, but also at how those two pieces communicate and how they integrate together.”
+At this point, you might be wondering: How does a Full-Stack Developer differ from a Front-End or Back-End Developer?
+For starters, a Full-Stack Developer does both front-end and back-end development.
+“They also understand how those pieces work together, and they’re able to create the communication that exists between those two sides,” Taylor says.
+“A Full-Stack Developer is not just looking at front-end and back-end, but also at how those two pieces communicate and how they integrate together.”

 Is full-stack development right for you?

 We asked Taylor what she loves about full-stack development and she told us, “I love both front-end and back-end development.”
 Being a Full-Stack Software Developer allows her to explore both her creative side and her problem-solving, analytical side.